Canadian Armed Forces ranks and insignia: Commander-in-chief insignia

-The rank insignia for the Commander-in-Chief.

-Officer rank insignia
+According to Canadian Forces Dress Instructions, the king's representative (the governor general) may wear the uniform and corresponding cap/hat badge of a flag/general officer, with a special flag/general officer sleeve braid embellished with the governor general's badge, and a large embroidered governor general's badge on the shoulder straps or boards, facing forward.

+Commissioned officer ranks

-The rank insignia for commissioned officers for the navy, army, and air force.
+The rank insignia of commissioned officers.

+Officers in the CAF hold positions of authority and respect.
+They are responsible for the safety, well-being and morale of a group of soldiers, sailors, air men or air women.
+Analyzing, planning, making decisions and providing advice are a few aspects of an Officer’s role.

+Subordinate officer ranks

-Non-commissioned member (NCM) rank insignia
+Non-commissioned member (NCM) ranks

 The following are the rank insignia for non-commissioned members for the navy, army and air force respectively.

+Non-commissioned members are skilled personnel who provide operational and support services in the CAF.
+Non-Commissioned Members start out as recruits and are trained to do specific jobs.

 NCM rank insignia for the rank of petty officer 1st class/warrant officer and above are worn on the lower sleeve, while those for the rank of petty officer 2nd class/sergeant and below are worn on the upper sleeve.
-The Royal Canadian Navy has directed its personnel to use the English rank titles for OR-1 through OR-5, but they are not yet legally in force pursuant to the National Defence Act, as they are not yet updated in the King's Regulations and Orders issued by the Governor-in-Council.
+The Royal Canadian Navy has directed its personnel to use the English rank titles for OR-1 through OR-5, but they are not yet legally in force pursuant to the National Defence Act, as they are not yet updated in the King's Regulations and Orders issued by the governor-in-council.

+Appointments

+The rank insignia for NCM appointments.

 Rank slip-ons

 The tables above describe the rank insignia worn on the service dress jacket.
-On DEU shirts, sweaters, and outerwear; and operational dress shirts and jackets, rank insignia are worn on slip-ons with the word "CANADA" or a regimental/branch title embroidered underneath.
+On DEU shirts, sweaters, and outerwear; and operational dress shirts and jackets, rank insignia are worn on slip-ons with the word "Canada" or a regimental/branch title embroidered underneath.
 Flag/general officers' slip-ons include only the crown, crossed sabre and baton, and maple leaves worn on the shoulder straps; they do not include the braid worn on the sleeve.
-Army NCM slip-ons for DEU shirts, sweaters, and outerwear display only the word "CANADA" or a regimental/branch title, rank insignia being worn instead as enamelled metal pins on collar points or lapels.
+Army NCM slip-ons for DEU shirts, sweaters, and outerwear display only the word "Canada" or a regimental/branch title, rank insignia being worn instead as enamelled metal pins on collar points or lapels.